Tyson Billings a.k.a. Freedom George expected to plea out, be released from jail | CBC News

 Tyson Billings a.k.a.
 Freedom George expected to plea out, be released from jail

-Billings would be the first prominent Freedom Convoy figure to plead guilty, take a deal
+Billings would be 1st prominent Freedom Convoy figure to plead guilty, take a deal

-Tyson George Billings, known as Freedom George and a prominent figure during the Freedom Convoy in Ottawa, is planning to take a plea deal Wednesday that could see him walk free, according to supporters and court documents.
+Tyson George Billings, a prominent figure during this winter's Freedom Convoy in Ottawa who is also known as Freedom George, is planning to take a plea deal Wednesday that could see him walk free, according to supporters and court documents.

-Billings would be the first major figure of the protests to plead guilty and accept a plea deal.
+Billings would be the convoy's first major figure to plead guilty and accept a plea deal.

-In jail since Feb.19, Billings's arrest was broadcast to thousands of viewers who regularly tuned into his social media feeds during the protests that saw Ottawa's downtown occupied for weeks.
+In jail since Feb.19, Billings's arrest was broadcast to thousands of viewers who regularly tuned into his social media feeds during the protest that saw Ottawa's downtown occupied for weeks.

 His booming chants of "Freedom" and "Let's go" have become synonymous with the ongoing "Freedom Movement."